reinielc20/infs605-assignment2/README.md

 [If on Ubuntu: sudo apt install docker-compose]
 [If on Ubuntu: sudo snap install docker]

-Or if running locally
+Or if running this code locally on your laptop you will need:
 - Docker Desktop
-- Python
+- Python3

 ### 2. Pull the repository